UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 <a href="https://www.businesswire.com/news/home/20180423005466/en/Glowforge-Launches-3D-Laser-Printer-Crowdfunding-History"><img src="https://mms.businesswire.com/media/20180423005466/en/653048/4/Glowforge+Pro+material+in+passthrough+side+view.jpg?download=1"></a>

-Some machines feature removable panels in the front and rear of the case allowing larger pieces of work to be placed through the machine whilst the safety and integrity are maintained.
+Some machines feature removable panels or slots in the front and rear of the case allowing larger pieces of work to be placed through the machine whilst the safety and integrity are maintained.

 # Motion